 This two-month course runs annually.
 It covers avalanche awareness, companion rescue, safe winter travel techniques, and winter camping.
 The class includes five evening lectures in Seattle and four weekends in the mountains of Washington.

-Applications for the 2019 class will open on November 1st, 2018 and close on November 30th.
+Applications for the 2020 class are now open and close on November 30th.
 The application process and timeline may be found on the Student Application page.